-The intent of the parking regulations, in compliance with all other applicable provisions of this Chapter, is met because the project will provide 23 parking spaces on-site and, as conditioned, employ a valet service and provide off-site parking spaces during peak weekend lunch and dinner periods, through application and potential approval of a parking use permit.
+The intent of the parking regulations, in compliance with all other applicable provisions of this Chapter, is met because the project will provide 23 parking spaces on-site and, as conditioned, employ a valet service and provide off-site parking spaces, through application and potential approval of a parking use permit.
 The intent of the parking regulations is to provide suitable off-street parking and protect the public safety by lessening traffic congestion.
-The site on which the fast food restaurant (along with the children's indoor play area) is located provides 23 parking spaces on site.
-While the submitted valet plan shows that an additional 12 parking spaces can be provided on site, the delineated plan potentially hinders disabled access to both uses and the southern entrance to the fast food restaurant.
-Approximately nine marked spaces within the parking lot are useless without the assistance of a valet, leaving only 14 spaces that can be accessed and exited by a private automobile driver.
+The site on which the children's indoor play area (along with the fast food restaurant) is located provides 23 parking spaces on site.
+While the submitted valet plan shows that an additional twelve (12) parking spaces can be provided on site, the delineated plan potentially hinders disabled access to both uses and the southern entrance to the fast food restaurant.
+Approximately nine marked spaces within the parking lot are useless without the assistance of a valet, leaving only fourteen (14) spaces that can be accessed and exited by a private automobile driver.
 Additionally, as shown on the valet plan provided, a bottleneck is potentially created at the entrance to the site from Glendale Avenue, given the short on-site aisle length and locations of the valet podium and several of the potential tandem parking spaces.
 This situation would impede public safety along adjacent Glendale

 Avenue, in opposition to an intent of the parking regulations.
-However, modifying the submitted valet plan to accommodate five additional on-site parking spaces (instead of the currently proposed valet plan with 12 spaces) will alleviate the bottleneck and minimize disruption of already-marked spaces.
-The remaining seven parking spaces. which cannot be accommodated in the revised valet plan but needed to meet anticipated demand (although not meeting minimum parking requirements of the Zoning Code) for both on-site uses would need to be provided at an off-site location with submission and approval of a parking use permit application.
+However, modifying the submitted valet plan to accommodate five additional parking spaces (instead of the now-proposed 12 spaces) will alleviate the bottleneck and minimize disruption of already-marked spaces.
+The seven additional parking spaces needed to meet anticipated demand (although not meeting minimum parking requirements provided in the Zoning Code) would need to be provided at an off-site location with submission and approval of a parking use permit application.
 Approval of a parking use permit for seven spaces is a condition of approval of the subject parking reduction permit.
 It is important to note that approval of a parking use permit application by the Director of Community Development is not guaranteed and without its approval, the current parking reduction permit cannot be implemented.
 In addition to conditions concerning operating a valet service and submission and approval of a parking use permit, other conditions, including limiting the occupancy of the offices within the building to that of the existing tenants (not additional tenants) and requiring employees to park on-site are included so the intent of the parking regulations are met.